kindohm/vscode-tidalcycles/README.md

 - `Ctrl+Enter` to evaluate multiple lines
 - `Ctrl+Alt+H` to hush

+### A "flood" function

+A custom `flood` function is defined in the bootup of this package.
+Use `flood` to fill the post window with some text:

+`flood "hello from tidal "`

 ## Requirements

 You will need to have TidalCycles (a Haskell package) installed before